LiqTech International (NASDAQ:LIQT) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a research note released on Thursday morning.
-The firm issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of LiqTech International (NASDAQ:LIQT – Free Report) in a report published on Thursday.
+The brokerage issued a sell rating on the stock.

-LiqTech International (NASDAQ:LIQT – Get Rating) last posted its quarterly earnings results on Wednesday, March 22nd.
-The company reported ($0.24) earnings per share for the quarter.
-The company had revenue of $4.02 million during the quarter.
-LiqTech International had a negative net margin of 78.33% and a negative return on equity of 47.54%.
+LiqTech International (NASDAQ:LIQT – Free Report) last announced its quarterly earnings data on Thursday, May 11th.
+The company reported ($0.40) earnings per share for the quarter.
+The company had revenue of $4.01 million for the quarter.
+LiqTech International had a negative return on equity of 47.54% and a negative net margin of 78.33%.

 About LiqTech International